DenisG0/JavaScript30/readme.md

 To adjust css variable, you can setProperty of the html document style.
 Another syntax to use is cssText to adjust the variable.

+Day 04.
+(Check)

+Using Console.table to display table data in a better format.